 Collagen is the substance found in hair and nails.
 Marketed collagen is broken down further, so it doesn’t gel in your liquids like its relative, gelatin.
 It has been shown to have antioxidant and anti-inflammatory properties and doesn’t add flavor to your drink.

 Pink salt tends to have other nutrients than just plain white table salt.
 Use it to create an electrolyte drink.
 Your body needs salt and potassium to balance out its ability to take in and process out water in your body.
-Adding this may be helpful if you are drinking Bulletproof coffee as part of a low carb diet and find you are missing some electrolytes.
+Adding this may help you drink Bulletproof coffee as part of a low carb diet and find you are missing some electrolytes.

 Pink Himalayan Salt

-This salt comes from a mine below the Himalayas and is thought to be the remnants of an ancient sea.
-It is pink from the different types of minerals that were trapped when the salt crystals formed millions of years ago.
-It contains not only the atomic elements for salt but also magnesium and potassium, important minerals the body needs to regulate several functions, most notably the kidneys and muscles.
+This salt comes from a mine below the Himalayas and is thought to be the ancient sea’s remnants.
+It is pink from the different types of minerals trapped when the salt crystals formed millions of years ago.
+It contains the atomic elements for salt and magnesium, and potassium, important minerals the body needs to regulate several functions, most notably the kidneys and muscles.
 It may be an excellent addition to your drink if you are looking to replace some minerals while drinking coffee on the keto diet.

 This oil has several properties, including being anti-spasmodic.
 This effect is especially beneficial for people with digestive issues.
-Adding some of this may counteract the stomach upset that comes with drinking acidic coffee as well as making it taste like a candy cane.
+Adding some of this may counteract the stomach upset that comes with drinking acidic coffee and make it taste like a candy cane.